-• 21 counties have nonresidential CODs between 5-20 percent, and 17 counties are above 20 percent.
-One county only had one sale so calculating a COD was not possible.
+• 25 counties have nonresidential CODs between 5-20 percent, and 14 counties are above 20 percent.

 Since this study is based on a sample, it is possible that some of the counties with CODs close to the IAAO standards may, with some probability, satisfy the IAAO standard.
 The coefficient of dispersion does not lend itself to straightforward statistical tests.
 However, a confidence interval for the COD can be constructed by using a repeat sampling or "bootstrap" methodology.
 Under this methodology repeated samples are drawn from the original data and CODs are calculated for each sample.
 These calculated CODs are distributed from the lowest to the highest.
 The confidence interval is then constructed so that the lower limit of the interval is the value at which only 5 percent of the calculated CODs in the distribution are smaller.
 The hypothesis that the IAAO standard is met cannot be rejected, if the confidence interval contains the 5-15 percent COD standard for residential property or 5-20 percent COD standard for nonresidential property.